coleifer/huey/docs/troubleshooting.rst

 "QueueException: XXX not found in CommandRegistry" in log file
     Exception occurs when a task is called by a task producer, but is not imported by the consumer.
 To fix this, ensure that by loading the :py:class:`Huey` object, you also import any decorated functions as well.
-If using Django, ensure that your tasks in are modules named ``tasks.py`` and their app is in ``INSTALLED_APPS``.

     For more information on how tasks are imported, see the :ref:`docs <imports>`